-Moon and Spica on June 1 and 2 | EarthSky.org
+Moon and Spica on May 22 and 23

 The constellation Virgo is linked to Demeter (and also Ishtar of Babylonian mythology, Isis of Egyptian mythology and Ceres of Roman mythology).
 Virgo is seen as a Maiden, associated with the harvest and fertility.
 The Latin word spicum refers to the ear of wheat Virgo holds in her left hand.
 The star Spica takes its name from this ear of wheat.
 Each evening, if you watch at the same time, you’ll see Spica slowly shift westward, toward the sunset direction.
 Eventually, Spica will get so close to the sunset that it’ll fade into the glare of evening twilight.
 Once Spica disappears from the evening sky, we at northerly latitudes must harvest our crops and put away firewood, because the cold winter season is on its way.

 The constellations of the zodiac – like Virgo – define the sun’s path across our sky.
 Putting it another way, each year, the sun passes in front of all the constellations of the zodiac.
-This year, 2020, the sun leaves the constellation Leo to enter the constellation Virgo on September 16, 2020.
-Then the sun leaves the constellation Virgo to enter the constellation Libra on October 30, 2020 (one day before Halloween).
+This year, 2021, the sun leaves the constellation Leo to enter the constellation Virgo on September 16, 2021.
+Then the sun leaves the constellation Virgo to enter the constellation Libra on October 31, 2021 (Halloween).

-Three other 1st-magnitude zodiacal stars join up with Spica to help sky gazers to envision the ecliptic – the sun’s annual path in front of the backdrop stars: Aldebaran, Regulus and Antares.
+Three other 1st-magnitude zodiacal stars join up with Spica to help sky gazers envision the ecliptic – the sun’s annual path in front of the backdrop stars: Aldebaran, Regulus and Antares.
 Every year, the sun has its annual conjunction with Aldebaran on or near June 1, Regulus on or near August 23, Spica around mid-October, and Antares on or near December 1.

 Of course, all these stars are invisible on their conjunction dates with the sun because they are totally lost in the sun’s glare at that time.
 However, six months before or after these stars’ conjunction dates, these stars are out all night long.
 Six months one way or the other of their conjunction, these stars reside opposite the sun in the sky and therefore stay out all night (Regulus around February 23, Spica around mid-April, Antares around June 1 and Aldebaran around December 1).